-The Feast of the Ascension of Our Lord and Saviour Jesus Christ is also called Holy Thursday, Ascension Day, or Ascension Thursday.
-It is, as we know, one of the earliest Christian festivals, dating back to 68 CE.
+The Feast of the Ascension of our Lord and Saviour Jesus Christ is also called Holy Thursday, Ascension Day, or Ascension Thursday.
+It is, as we know it, one of the earliest Christian festivals, dating back to 68 BC.

-On this day the worldwide christian church commemorates the bodily Ascension of Jesus into heaven after he was resurrected 40 days earlier.
+On this day, the worldwide Christian church commemorates the bodily Ascension of Jesus into heaven after he was resurrected 40 days earlier.
 In the 40 days after the resurrection, Jesus met frequently with his friends and followers, as you can read in the Bible.
 While blessing his disciples, Christ ascended into heaven and took his place at the right hand of the Father.

 On the 40th day, Jesus took his disciples to the Mount of Olives, where they watched as he ascended to heaven.
-This day symbolises the end of the Easter season, and takes place ten days before Pentecost.
+This day symbolizes the end of the Easter season and takes place ten days before Pentecost.

 Ascension Day 2020: May 21th